parulpep/Devo/README.md

 Explanation
 -----------
-> I installed AWS SDK for Java and authenticated to the amazon web services using secret_access_key and access_key_Id.
+> I installed AWS SDK for Java and authenticated to the Amazon web services using secret_access_key and access_key_Id.
 The simple API call made was getPasswordData that takes in the instance ID of the instance running and outputs Instance ID, Timestamp and PasswordData.